Published by Christina Riley. Last Updated on February 25, 2024.

 As a college town, you’d have to expect some pretty awesome breweries calling Boone home.
-One of our first experiences with NC beer was with the biggest name in town, but upon further exploration, we’ve found that all three pack a diverse and equally strong punch.
+One of our first experiences with NC beer was with the biggest name in the mountain town, but upon further exploration, we’ve found that all three pack a diverse and equally strong punch.

 And if you’ve visited Boone, as we love to do, too, you may already know this.
 But in case you don’t, tag along with us as we share more about three of the High Country‘s best places to grab in-house brews and food, too.